(Updated April 12, 2015)

 Smith hit two homers right-handed and another left-handed in lifting the Cardinals to a 7-6 victory at Philadelphia on May 22, 1976.
 He hit a three-run homer against left-hander Jim Kaat in the fifth.
 His solo shot off right-hander Ron Reed in the seventh tied the score, 6-6.
 In the ninth, his two-out homer against left-hander Tug McGraw was the game-winner.
 Three weeks later, Smith was traded to the Dodgers.
 Boxscore

-Pena, who hit 30 homers in his big-league career, hit his first two of the 1994 season in a game at St. Louis against the Padres on April 17 _ 19 years to the day that Ted Simmons first hit homers from each side of the plate.
+Pena, who hit 30 homers in his big-league career, hit his first two of 1994 in a game at St. Louis against the Padres on April 17 _ 19 years to the day that Ted Simmons first hit homers from each side of the plate.

-A second baseman batting second in the order, Pena hit a solo shot from the left side against right-hander Andy Ashby in the third, and added another from the right side against left-hander Mark Davis in the seventh, leading St. Louis to a 5-0 victory.
+A second baseman batting second in the order, Pena hit a solo shot from the left side against Andy Ashby in the third, and added another from the right side against Mark Davis in the seventh, leading St. Louis to a 5-0 victory.
 Boxscore

-Culminating his return to Houston for the first time since the Astros traded him to the Yankees in July 2010, Berkman hit a three-run homer against left-hander Fernando Abad while batting right-handed in the sixth, and lofted a solo homer while batting left-handed against right-hander Aneury Rodriguez in the ninth in the Cardinals’ 11-7 victory on April 28, 2011.
+Culminating his return to Houston for the first time since the Astros traded him to the Yankees in July 2010, Berkman hit a three-run homer against Fernando Abad while batting right-handed in the sixth, and lofted a solo homer while batting left-handed against Aneury Rodriguez in the ninth in the Cardinals’ 11-7 victory on April 28, 2011.
 Boxscore